andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 ### Configure tab when added to channel

-The tab in this exercise can be configured to read information from Microsoft Graph about the current member or about the group in which the channel exists.
+The tab in this exercise can be configured to read information from Microsoft Graph API about the current member or about the group in which the channel exists.
 Perform the following to update the tab configuration.

 **Note:** These steps assume that the application created in Exercise 1 is named **teams-app-1**.
 Paths listed in this section are relative to the **src/app/** folder in the generated application.